BasurmanArtur/100-days-of-code/log.md

 ### Day 26: April 1, 2020

 **Today's Progress**: Today I continued to clean the datasets.
-Had to use some regex to extract some data, but didn't find out how to assign the data back to pandas `DataFrame`.
+Had to use regex to extract some data, but didn't find out how to assign it back to pandas `DataFrame`.

 **Thoughts:** I slowly proceed, learning a lot of new things.
 Surely the hardest task is to search for the information I need.